w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-unnecessary-words.md

 Automated tools can help identify unnecessary words in many languages, including Arabic, English, Hindi, Mandarin, and Russian.
 :::

-:::example
+:::examples
 * redundant modifiers such as ‘free gift’ and ‘past history’
-* double negatives to express a positive such as ‘not implausible’ (instead of ‘plausible’)
+* double negatives to express a positive such as ‘not implausible’ (which can be shortened to ‘plausible’)
-* indirect phrasing such as ‘at this point in time’ (instead of ‘now’)
+* indirect phrasing such as ‘at this point in time’ (which can be shortened to ‘now’)
-* noun versions of verbs, such as ‘take into consideration’ (instead of ‘consider’)
+* noun versions of verbs, such as ‘take into consideration’ (which can be shortened to ‘consider’)
 :::

 :::tests

+<b>Procedure</b>
 1. Check that the written content does not include unnecessary words or phrases.

-Expected results
+<b>Expected results</b>
 * #1 is true.
 :::